openforis/sepal-doc/docs/source/workflows/area_estimation.rst

    If you accidentally add a point, you can delete it by selecting the red :code:`Remove` button.

-Collect training data for the "Stable Forest" class.
+Collect training data for the **Stable forest** class.
 Place points where there is forest in both 2015 and 2020 imagery.
-Then collect training data for the "Stable Non-forest" class.
+Then collect training data for the **Stable Non-forest** class.
 Place points where there is not forest in either 2015 or 2020.
 You should include water, built-up areas, bare dirt, and agricultural areas in your points.
-Finally collect training data for the "Change" class.
+Finally collect training data for the **Change** class.

 .. tip::

     If you are having a hard time finding areas of change, several tools can help you:

-    -   You can use the Google satellite imagery to help.
+    -   You can use Google satellite imagery to help.
 Areas of forest loss often appear as black or dark purple patches on the landscape.
 Be sure to always check the 2015 and 2020 Planet imagery to verify Change.
     - The CIR (false color infrared) imagery from Planet can also be helpful in identifying areas of change.
-    - You can also use SEPAL's on the fly classification to help after collecting a few Change points.
+    - You can also use SEPAL's on-the-fly classification to help after collecting a few **Change** points.
-        -   If the classification does not appear after collecting the Stable Forest and Stable Non-forest classes, click on the "Select layers to view" icon.
+        -   If the classification does not appear after collecting the **Stable forest** and **Stable non-forest** classes, select the "Select layers to view" icon.
-        -   Toggle the "Classification" option off, and then on again.
+        -   Toggle the **Classification** option off, and then on again.
-        -   You may need to select "CLS" on the lower right of the screen, then select "Close" to get the classification map to appear.
+        -   You may need to select **CLS** on the lower right of the screen, then select **Close** to get the classification map to appear.
-        -   With the Classification map created, you can find change pixels and confirm whether they are change or not by comparing 2015 and 2020 imagery.
+        -   With the classification map created, you can find change pixels and confirm whether they are change or not by comparing 2015 and 2020 imagery.

-One trick for determining change is to place a "Change" point in an area of suspected change.
+One trick for determining change is to place a **Change** point in an area of suspected change.
 Then you can compare 2015 and 2020 imagery without losing the place you were looking at.
-If it is not Change, you can switch which classification you have identified the point as.
+If it is not change, you can switch which classification you have identified the point as.

 .. figure:: ../_images/workflows/area_estimation/finding_change.png
-   :alt: Using Google imagery to examine areas for change.
+   :alt: Using Google imagery to examine areas for change
    :align: center

-Continue collecting points until you have approximately 25 points for Forest and Non-forest classes and about 5 points for the Change class.
+Continue collecting points until you have approximately 25 points for **Forest** and **Non-forest** classes and about 5 points for the **Change** class.
 More is better.
 Try to have your points spread out across Sri Lanka.

-If you need to modify classification of any of your data points, you can select the point to return to the classification options.
+If you need to modify the classification of any of your data points, you can select the point to return to the classification options.
 You can also remove the point in this way.

 When you are happy with your data points, select the :code:`AUX` button in the lower right.
 Select **Terrain** and **Water**.
 This will add auxiliary data to the classification.

-Finally select the :code:`CLS` button in the bottom right.
+Finally select the :code:`CLS` button in the lower right.
 You can change your classification type to see how the output changes.
-8. If it has not already, SEPAL will now load a preview of your classification.
+If it has not already, SEPAL will now load a preview of your classification.

 .. figure:: ../_images/workflows/area_estimation/change_detection_model_preview.png
-    :alt: A preview of the change detection model output.
+    :alt: A preview of the change detection model output
     :width: 450
     :align: center